Vu-Hoang-Anh-Quan/Emotion-Dynamics-Project/README.md

 ## Current Status

 Having the baseline model:
-Separate each uterrance with labeled emotoin from dataset DailyDialogue Fine-tuning a BERT embedding model with a classifier head to classify each utterance with their emotion.
+Separate each uterrance with labeled emotion from dataset DailyDialogue Fine-tuning a BERT embedding model with a classifier head to classify each utterance with their emotion.

+## Research Questions

+- How context modelling will improve performance?
+- Can temporal models that learn the shifts between emotions outperform static classifications?
+- How graph neural network differs from transformers, and how combining them be better than isolated?
+- Does learning loss that accounts for the "Neutral" label from DailyDialog dataset reduce learning efficiency?

-## Future Work
+## Possible Future Work

 - Adding context into data representation
 - Adding context processing in pipeline
 - Adding a transformer to better process sequential context of utterances
+- Adding a graph neural network to better model the relationships between utterances
+- Changing the training process to let model to further detect other labels than the "Neutral" that dominates the dataset
+- Change the way of calculating F1-score to account for DailyDialog

 ## Current development
 Input: change from one utterance to sequence of utterances